geomms/Predicting-Seattle-Housing-Prices/README.md

 ## Project Description
 Since the data provided was 2014-2015, we did not have the most earliest data to train our model.
 Some of the hypothesis questions that we had was if location influenced price.
 Things such as longitute/ latitude or zipcode.
-We created a map to input the data and saw that some zipcodes had a higher average price and some lower.
+We created a map to input the data and saw that some zipcodes had a higher average price and some had lower.

 ## Needs of this project